emagiz/emdocs/howto/upgrade-to-artemis.md

 # 2. Requirements

-In order to upgrade to Artemis, 4 conditions must be met //in order//:
+In order to upgrade to Artemis, 4 conditions must be met in order:

-2.1) Spring Integration 4: the flows' current build number is 22 (or lower) and it is still running on Spring Integration 2 (before Nov 2017) but it should be at least 32 because the flow is less likely to encounter unforeseen issues.
-Firstly test your flows and then update them! (recommended to upgrade all of them)
+2.1) Spring Integration 4: It is recommended that all flows have the build number 32.
+All flows with a build number 22 or lower are not going to be able to upgrade and the ones between 22 and 32 are more errorprone.
+Firstly test your flows and then update them!

 2.2) Java 8: It is needed for meeting the next requirement.
 Start updating your Java now or update to latest cloud template if you run in cloud slots.